 Who needs to register?

-- are of a type A or B construction
+- of type A or B construction; and

 - built or have had the cladding altered after 1 January 1994 but before 1 October 2018